Freedom of religion in Canada: Use of Ayahuasca in Santo Daime Church

 In June 2017 the Santo Daime Church Céu do Montréal received religious exemption to use Ayahuasca as a sacrament in their rituals.

 Education

 Canada's approach to religious education often faces concerns addressing to how to best balance competing concerns, e.g., anti-discrimination laws and religious freedoms, and respect rights to religious education outlined in important Canadian legal documents.

+In April 2023, Bernard Drainville Quebec Minister of Education announced plans to ban prayer in all provincial public schools.

 Public funding

 In some provinces and territories, public funding for religious-based separate schools, either Roman Catholic or Protestant, is mandated by section 93 of the Canadian Constitution and reaffirmed by Canadian Charter of Rights and Freedoms.
 The United Nations declared in 1999 that Ontario was in violation of the international covenant on civil and political rights by exclusively funding Catholic schools over other faith-based schools.
 In 2007, an Ontario poll conducted by the Strategic Council showed that 71% of people were opposed to expanding faith based funding to non-Catholic religions.

 Quebec was originally required by the Constitution to provide public funding for confessional schools, but in 1997 a constitutional amendment was passed withdrawing the confessional nature of public schools.
 The Quebec Education Act was then amended to reflect the constitutional changes and on July 1, 1998, the changes took effect.

 In 1998 Newfoundland similarly abolished the constitutional requirement for confessional based funding.